chris-townsend/project-two/README.md

 Throughout the project I encountered a number of bugs, some of which were solved and some not which are stated below:

 #### Console Bugs
-I had an uncaught ReferenceError for my instructionBtn in the console. *resolved* This was resolved by making a seperate javascript file for each of my HTML pages to prevent conflicting code.
+I had an uncaught ReferenceError for my instructionBtn in the console. *resolved* This was resolved by making a separate JavaScript file for each of my HTML pages to prevent conflicting code.
 ![Uncaught ReferenceError](./assets/images/readme-images/console-uncaught-reference-error.webp)

 ![Uncaught TypeError](./assets/images/readme-images/console-error.webp)

-I had a similar error coming up on my homepage with an uncaught TypeError, my homepage was looking for the textContent at countDown which it wasn't able to find because it's on my gamepage.
+I had a similar error coming up on my homepage with an uncaught TypeError, my homepage was looking for the textContent at countDown which it wasn't able to find because it's on my game page.
 Various bits of code was added/ removed to try to fix this issue, at first I fixed the problem in the console but later found out it had stopped my count down timer on my game page from working.

 ![Console Error fix](./assets/images/readme-images/console-error-fix.webp)
 ![Console temporary fix](./assets/images/readme-images/console-temporary-fix.webp)

 The above piece of code was suggested by a Code Institute tutor, at first it fixed the console.log errors but it stopped my count down timer from working on my game page.
 I managed to fix this error but then it came up with another similar uncaught TypeError for my music buttons.
 I realised at this point it was from conflicting code on other pages, I *resolved* this issue by creating a game.js page.

-I had a couple of warnings stating that the type attribute was unnecessary for Javascript resources, these attributes were removed and errors removed also.
+There was a couple of warnings stating that the type attribute was unnecessary for JavaScript resources, these attributes were removed and errors removed as well.
 ![W3C HTML validator warning](./assets/images/readme-images/html-validator-warning.webp)